RELATIONSHIPS | MARILYNNE ROBINSON

 Throughout history, people of all faiths, heritages, and nationalities have been forced into Christianity.
 And yet, faith, true faith, cannot be done by force.
 Grace is a gift, and salvation is free.
 Only one has to accept it.
 When did the Christian faith need a defense?

 Faith is not something to prove or find evidence of.
 It is a state of being in the heart, mind, and soul.
 Our posture should be one of openness, curiosity, and humility.
 We cannot intentionally close our eyes and be too set in our ways.
 Faith is not a fixed point, and no one person has the answer.
 We must be receptive to new ideas, new perspectives, and new voices.
-Growth only happens if there is something to build on, and that comes with an understanding of the limitations of man and the infinite wisdom of God.
+Growth only happens if there is something to build on, and that comes with an understanding of man's limitations and God's infinite wisdom.

 Reasons to live